tylim88/FireSageJS/README.md

 Mind-boggling type safe Realtime Database code with minimum learning curve, avoid runtime exceptions without runtime checks, type level Realtime Database defensive programming at it finest.

-\*\* I am confident it has the best type safe and nothing come close to it and I put money on my words.
-I will buy you [x cups of coffee](https://www.buymeacoffee.com/) if you:
+I am confident it has the best type safe and nothing come close to it.
+I put money on my words and I will buy you [x cups of coffee](https://www.buymeacoffee.com/) if you:

 1. found something better: 75 cups.
-2. created something better: 1000 cups (you don't need to a make full fledge library, something that is minimally better is enough, open an issue if you want to take this challenge)
+2. created something better: 1000 cups (you don't need to a make full fledge library, something minimally better is enough, open an issue if you want to take this challenge)

 In CI we test: